SkyPro is available for purchase online through our website here. It is also available at major golf retailers across USA, Canada and the UK.

 If I seem to have a software problem while working with SkyPro what can I do?

-Try closing the app manually by double clicking the iOS home button, the swiping the app upwards and off the screen.
-As an aside, if you want to shut down the hardware sensor so that it can reset itself, put it in its case, close the lid, and wait about 10 seconds.
+Try closing the app manually by double clicking the iOS home button, holding the SkyPro icon, then tapping the red x bubble.
+And as an aside, if you want to shut down the hardware sensor so that it can reset itself, put it in its case, close the lid, and wait about 10 seconds.
 Be sure the case is unplugged from a power source.

 Will you be showing pro swings on SkyPro?
 It would be fun to compare our favorite against theirs – compare the speeds, the takeaway angles @ half back, the planes, etc.

-We're working on more professional sponsor swings.
+We're working on the professional sponsor swings.
 We have some great connections, so I think we'll be able to deliver well on this front.

 Do you think SkyPro might be able to measure lag on a future update?

 We've been thinking about this for a long time.
-Our sensors, located where they are and measuring what they do, are ideally suited for this task - but the problem is defining and displaying the parameter in a way that is intuitive and meets people's expectations.
+I think our sensors, located where they are and measuring what they do, are ideally suited for this task - but the problem is defining and displaying the parameter in a way that is intuitive and meets people's expectations.
 That always seems the hardest part, but we have a few good ideas.

 How do you use the plane mode on SkyPro?